-(2) Biennial elections; composition of town council; acts and terms of office of mayor and councilmen.
-On the day specified by general law for the holding of municipal elections in every even-numbered year, there shall be elected for two year terms by the qualified voters of the town, one elector of the town, who shall be denominated mayor, and five other electors, who shall be denominated councilmen, and the mayor and councilmen shall constitute the town council.
-They shall enter upon the duties of their offices on the first day of January next succeeding their election, and shall continue in office until their successors are duly elected and qualified.
-Every person so elected shall take an oath faithfully to execute and discharge the duties of his office to the best of his judgment, and the mayor shall take the oath prescribed by law for State officers.
-The failure of any person elected or appointed under the provisions of this charter to qualify or to take the oath required, within the time prescribed for entering upon the discharge of the duties of the office to which he is elected or appointed, shall vacate the said office, and the council shall proceed and is hereby vested with power to fill such vacancy in the manner herein prescribed.
+The term of each person elected under this section shall enter upon the duties of his office on the first day of January next succeeding his election and shall continue in office until his successor is duly elected and qualified.
+Every person so elected shall take an oath faithfully to execute and discharge the duties of his office to the best of his judgment as prescribed by law for State officers.
+The failure of any person elected or appointed under the provisions of this charter to qualify or to take the oath required, within the time prescribed for entering upon the discharge of the duties of the office to which he is elected or appointed, shall vacate the said office, and the council shall proceed and is hereby vested with power to fill such vacancy in the manner prescribed in the Code of Virginia.